BoA: Attention-aware Post-training Quantization without Backpropagation: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel backpropagation-free PTQ algorithm called \bptq.
+In this paper, we proposed a novel backpropagation-free PTQ algorithm called \boa.
 To consider the inter-layer dependencies within the attention module, we approximated the Hessian matrices by exploiting the attention reconstruction error rather than the layer-wise reconstruction error.
-Furthermore, to mitigate the computational overhead incurred by the proposed attention-aware Hessians, we incorporated several techniques including Hessian relaxation, efficient computation of inverse Hessians, and head-wise simultaneous quantization.
-Finally, from extensive experiments, we demonstrated the efficacy of the proposed \bptq.
+To mitigate the computational overhead incurred by the proposed attention-aware Hessians, we also incorporated several techniques, including Hessian relaxation, efficient computation of inverse and Cholesky decomposition of attention-aware Hessians, and simultaneous quantization of different attention heads.
+Finally, from extensive experiments, we demonstrated the efficacy of the proposed \boa.